 Thank you, Mercer Island!

 WE WON!
-Thank you, Mercer Island, for electing me to City Council Position 7 with 57% of the vote!
-I’m deeply grateful to our community for your engagement throughout my campaign and for turning out to vote in this election.
+Thank you, Mercer Island, for electing me to City Council with 57% of the vote!
+I was sworn in on November 26, 2025 for a 2 year term on Position No. 7.
+I am deeply grateful to our community for your engagement throughout my campaign and for turning out to vote in this election.
 It’s been a joy meeting so many Islanders and hearing your ideas about how we can continue building a thriving, connected community together.
 I truly appreciate everyone who dedicated their time, energy, and resources to support my campaign.
 I look forward to continuing these conversations and serving our community as a City Councilmember of Mercer Island!

 Endorsements: